-Only shareholders of record at the close of business on February 18, 1997 will be entitled to notice of and to vote at the annual meeting.
-The number of shares of common stock outstanding and entitled to vote as of February 1, 1997 was 6,603,901.
+Only shareholders of record at the close of business on February 17, 1998 will be entitled to notice of and to vote at the annual meeting.
+The number of shares of common stock outstanding and entitled to vote as of February 1, 1998 was 6,665,289.
 Each share of the Corporation's common stock is entitled to one vote.
-The affirmative vote of a majority of the shares present and voting at the meeting in person or by proxy is required for approval of all items being submitted to the shareholders for their consideration, except that the affirmative vote of at least seventy-five percent (75%) of the Corporation's outstanding common shares is required for approval of the proposed amendment to the Articles of Incorporation to reduce the minimum number of directors of the Corporation from 12 to 9.
+The affirmative vote of a majority of the shares present and voting at the meeting in person or by proxy is required for approval of all items being submitted to the shareholders for their consideration.
 The Secretary will count the votes and announce at the meeting the number voting for and against each item and the number abstaining.
 Abstentions will be counted for the purpose of determining whether a quorum is present but for no other purpose.
 Broker non-votes will not be counted.